under-the-oaks/ColdCase-Documentation/Writerside/topics/Howto-Create-and-Integrate-a-new-level.md

 ## 1. Create a New Folder

-Inside the projects `assets/maps` folder, create a new folder following the naming convention:
+Inside the project's `assets/maps` folder, create a new folder following the naming convention:

 ```
 Map_<map-name>